TheTexta/obsidian-main/Psychology/Biological Psychology/Re-uptake inhibitor.md

 #biological-psychology
 Re-uptake inhibitor::makes the re-uptake of a [[Neurotransmitters|neurotransmitter]] slow/stop.
+Leaves more of the neurotransmitter in the system which increases the effects / duration of the [[Neurotransmitters|neurotransmitter]].
 * Inhibitors block the reuptake of [[Psychology/Biological Psychology/Neurotransmitters]].
 Allowing for the neurotransmitter to stay there for longer and cause more affects.